-For external guiding, the same same KAI-340 CCD is also used the optional Remote Guide Head, and in the new STX Guider accessory for the FW7-STX filter wheel.
-The STX Guider allows you to use the smaller, less expensive 50 mm square filters, and increases the guider FOV with focal reduction optics.
-The smaller filters also mean that the FW7-STX wheel can hold 7 filters instead of 5.
+For off-axis guiding, a KAI-340 guide CCD is available in the optional Remote Guide Head, and in the optional STX Guider accessory for the FW7-STX filter wheel.
+The STX Guider increases the guider FOV with focal reduction optics.

 Design features include: